StackVista/stackstate-docs/configure/security/authentication/file.md

     - **passwordMd5** - the password used to log into StackState.
 Passwords are stored as an MD5 hash and need to be provided as such, for example on a Linux or Mac command line the `md5sum` or `md5` tools can be used.
     - **roles** - the list of roles that the user is a member of.
 The [default StackState roles](/configure/security/rbac/rbac_permissions.md#predefined-roles) are `stackstate-admin`, `stackstate-power-user` and `stackstate-guest`, for details on how to create other roles, see [RBAC roles](/configure/security/rbac/rbac_roles.md).

-2. Store the `authentication.yaml` together with the `values.yaml` from the StackState installation instructions.
+2. Store the file `authentication.yaml` together with the file `values.yaml` from the StackState installation instructions.

 3. Run a Helm upgrade to apply the changes:
     ```